What business insurance do I need?

 Every small business is different to the next, so a business insurance policy needs to be specific to the unique needs of every line of work.
 Comprehensive insurance will include protection for a range of legal liabilities, from employees and clients to your business premises.

 The risks your business insures against should reflect your daily operations and responsibilities.
-Damage to your own equipment or that belonging to a third party could result in severe business interuption and delays to your work, or a public liability claim.
-You'd need seperate commercial policies to help support your small business in each of those scenarios.
+Damage to your own equipment or that belonging to a third party could result in severe business interruption and delays to your work, or a public liability claim.
+You'd need separate commercial policies to help support your small business in each of those scenarios.

 Should something go awry during a client project and your SME gives its name to something sub-standard, you'll need professional indemnity insurance to protect against claims of negligence.
 The most straightforward policy is employers' liability cover, this is required by law by businesses small and large.

 Of all the types of business insurance available as part of a full package, the core cover your business is most likely to need are the following:

 Your business needs public liability insurance if you’re in regular contact with members of the public.
 This type of cover will protect the business from the costs associated with compensation claims for injury or damage made by clients, customers or suppliers.

 Examples of industries which Hiscox provide specialist liability cover to:

 - Retail and shop

 - Construction workers contractors

 Why you need employers’ liability insurance